Unified stability criteria for perturbed LTV systems with unstable instantaneous dynamics: Stability of slowly time-varying system

 \subsection{Proof of Theorem~\ref{thm:main}}

 The proof essentially contains two steps.
-In the first step we will define a function $\xi(t):\Rp\mapsto\R$ which traces the change of the left-hand side of \eqref{GE-DSS_mixed_condition} and show that it is always in a bounded set.
+In the first step we will define a function $\xi(t):\Rp\mapsto\R$ which traces the change of the left-hand side of \eqref{GE-DSS_mixed_condition} and show that it is piece-wise absolutely continuous and always in a bounded set.
 In the second step we will use $\xi(t)$ to construct a time-varying Lyapunov function which is monotonically decreasing when $\delta(t)\equiv 0$, and hence use it to show the desired property \eqref{ISS}.

 We start the first step of the proof by defining